 Our obligation to include a minimum annual quantity of power in our Montana electric supply portfolio at an agreed upon price per MWH could expose us to material commodity price risk if certain QFs under contract with us do not perform during a time of high commodity prices, as we are required to make up the difference.
-In addition, we are subject to price escalation risk with one of our largest QF contracts.
+In addition, we are subject to price escalation risk with one of the largest QF contracts.

 As part of a stipulation in 2002 with the MPSC and other parties, we agreed to include a minimum annual quantity of power in our Montana electric supply portfolio at an agreed upon price per MWH through June 2029.
-The annual minimum energy requirement is achievable under normal QF operations, including normal periods of planned and forced outages.
-However, to the extent the supplied QF power for any year does not reach the minimum quantity set forth in the settlement, we are obligated to purchase the difference from other sources.
-The anticipated source for any QF shortfall is the wholesale market, which would subject us to commodity price risk if the cost of replacement power is higher than contracted QF rates.
+This obligation is reflected in the electric QF liability, which reflects the unrecoverable costs associated with these specific QF contracts per the stipulation.
+The annual minimum energy requirement is achievable under normal operations of these facilities, including normal periods of planned and forced outages.
+However, to the extent the supplied power for any year does not reach the minimum quantity set forth in the settlement, we are obligated to purchase the difference from other sources.
+The anticipated source for any shortfall is the wholesale market, which would subject us to commodity price risk if the cost of replacement power is higher than contracted rates.

-In addition, we are subject to price escalation risk with one of our largest QF contracts due to variable contract terms.
-In estimating our QF liability, we have estimated an annual escalation rate of three percent over the remaining term of the contract (through June 2024).
+In addition, we are subject to price escalation risk with one of the largest contracts included in the electric QF liability due to variable contract terms.
+In recording the electric QF liability, we estimated an annual escalation rate of three percent over the remaining term of the contract (through June 2024).
 To the extent the annual escalation rate exceeds three percent, our results of operations, cash flows and financial position could be adversely affected.